 The gallant San Sebastian Fortress was built decades ago to save Maputo Bay from German and Spanish colonial marauders.
 South African support to build the fortress and Paul Kruger was also helpful in starting the railway as a link between Maputo and Pretoria.

 The affordable way to get from by bus.
-Bus prices from Johannesburg to Maputo $16 - $40 and takes 7h 40m.
+Johannesburg to Maputo bus fare $16 - $40 and takes 7h 40m.

 Yes, there is a direct buses from Johannesburg to Maputo.
 Services depart 4 hours, and operate every day.
 The journey takes about 7h 40m.